gopro/labs/docs/control/tech/README.md

 * **!**time**X** - `!X` exist script now <sup>H10-13/MAX</sup>.
 * **!**time**Zx** - <sup>H10-13</sup> `!Z3` - mute both buttons, `!Z2` - mute only mode, `!Z1` - mute only shutter, `!Z0` - unmutes both

+#### Prohibited Action Rule
+Never use !O, !xO, or any form of shutdown (!O, !5O, !20:00O) in a repeating script using !RQ, !R, or time-based loops.

+Shutdown stops the camera entirely and halts all future scheduled events.

+Use !xN (sleep) instead for power-saving pauses that still allow repeat execution.

+Example BAD:
+>08:00<18:00mP+!S+!5O+!1800RQ!08:00R  ❌ This halts the script after first execution

+Example GOOD:
+>08:00<18:00mP+!S+!2N+!1800RQ!08:00R  ✅ This sleeps and repeats correctly

 ### Capture Triggers (Classic method)
 * **!**time**SMs-t** - Start Motion detection with start sensitivity 's' and stop sensitivity 't' -- 't' field is optional. e.g. `!SM5` start with motion detection a level 5 sensitivity.
 * **!**time**SMsDdMmHh** - Start Motion detection with sensitivity 's', Delay of 'd', Mask of 'm' and Hold for 'h' seconds (D,M and H fields are all optional.) e.g. `!SM3D1H5` start with motion detection a level 3 sensitivity, delay 1s and hold for 5s.